BarakChamo/SVA-Smart-Objects/README.md

 Example projects are Arduino projects and can be opened by the Arduino IDE
 ![Opening a project in the Arduino IDE](https://user-images.githubusercontent.com/2883345/104674072-fa63a800-56b0-11eb-8545-3b960d25c4b4.PNG)\

+You can find an introduction to the Arduino development environment [here](https://github.com/BarakChamo/SVA-Smart-Objects/blob/main/w2-pcomp-bootcamp/readme.md#the-arduino-ide).

 [Week 2's class notes](https://github.com/BarakChamo/SVA-Smart-Objects/tree/main/w2-pcomp-bootcamp#introduction-to-the-esp32-and-adafruit-feather) provide detailed setup instructions for your Adafruit Feather board in the Arduino IDE